 Lecture 4: Principles of Massive MIMO Algorithms

-Topics cover: massive MIMO systems, massive MIMO channel hardening properties, massive MIMO channel capacity, massive MIMO pilot design, massive MIMO channel estimation, massive MIMO signal detection, multi-user MIMO
+Topics cover: massive MIMO systems, massive MIMO channel hardening properties, massive MIMO channel capacity, massive MIMO pilot design, massive MIMO channel estimation, massive MIMO signal detection, massive MIMO beamforming

 Lecture 5: Receiver Algorithms in Physical Uplink Shared Channel